 In XP we write the tests as we write the code.
 This is the time to write a comprehensive test that irons out every possible combination in a five level deep IF.
-It's a chance to insure we test each and every exception possibility, as well as the real boundary condition issues that come with passed parameters.
+It's a chance to ensure we test each and every exception possibility, as well as the real boundary condition issues that come with passed parameters.

 When we change the code later, we change the tests as needed.
 Neither tests nor production code alone are allowed; both form a synergistic whole.

 Testing might be hard to implement with many embedded applications.
 The XP notion of a test is something rather automated, which may defy our systems that require someone to press buttons and interact with other devices.
 Yet, how do we dare not create such exhaustive and effective automatic tests?

 Practice 6: Refactoring.
 This is a fancy word for chucking the cruddy code and starting anew.
 Whenever you see a function that could be simpler, rewrite it.
 Period.
 This is a pretty interesting idea, especially when it comes to maintenance, since we know how code bloats.

 Practice 7: Pair Programming.
 In an XP environment two fully-qualified programmers work at a single computer.
 One implements and types, the other audits.
 Each takes turns on the hot seat so the pain is shared.